Neyma

-Neyma Julio Alfredo (burn 6 May 1978) is a Mozambican singer.
+Neyma Julio Alfredo (born 6 May 1979) is a Mozambican singer.
 She is known for producing songs of the Mozambican genre, such as Marrabenta and Kizomba.

 Biography

 Neyma began her interest in music at a young age, singing at various events in and around Maputo.
-She was an ambassador for United Nations Children's Fund (UNICEF) in Mozambique until the end of 2019.
+She was an ambassador for the United Nations Children's Fund (UNICEF) in Mozambique until the end of 2019.

 Career

 Neyma began her music career appearing on the televised singing competition Fantasia where she took second place.
 Her breakthrough followed in 1999 upon her first commercial album, Brigas which features the popular singles "Brigas", "Mae virtude mais bela" and the well-received single, "Praia feliz".
 The success of the album Brigas led her to release Baila in 2000 and Renascer in 2001.
 Arromba, released in 2005, solidified Neyma as an acclaimed singer from Mozambique and the Lusophone world.
 In early 2010, she released her sixth album, entitled Neyma 10 Anos in reference to her 10 years in the Mozambican music industry.